caltechlibrary/iga/docs/appendix-metadata.md

 }
 ```

 The purpose of IGA is to construct the `metadata` field according to the [InvenioRDM metadata definition](https://inveniordm.docs.cern.ch/reference/metadata).
-The subfields inside `metadata` are described below.

-## Subfields of `metadata`

- The following are the possible subfields inside the `metadata` field and their meanings, as well as some information about how IGA treats them.
+This part of the record has the following structure:
 ```{code-block} javascript
 "metadata": {
     "additional_descriptions": [ ... ],